The Future of Phenomics Enabled Biology: Key Takeaways from Phenome 2018

 Recorded March 2018

 In this webinar, Carolyn Lawrence-Dill and Joshua Peschel, members of the Phenome 2018 Organizing Committee, discuss the key takeaways from the February 2018 conference held in Tucson, Arizona.

 Phenome 2018 brought together a multidisciplinary community comprising ecologists, engineers, agronomists, computer scientists, and plant biologists.
 The conference program included preeminent speakers from Asia, Europe, and North America who joined participants in a rich and diverse networking environment designed to foster collaboration, innovation, and the initiation of multi-investigator and multi-institution projects.
-Phenome 2018 also served as a platform to generate greater understanding about plants and climate change.
+Phenome 2018 also served as a platform to generate a greater understanding of plants and climate change.

 Carolyn Lawrence-Dill – Associate Professor in the Genetics, Development, and Cell Biology Department Iowa State University.

 Carolyn Lawrence-Dill´s work enables the use of existing and emerging knowledge to establish common standards and methods for data collection, integration, and sharing.
 Such efforts help to eliminate redundancy, improve the efficiency of current and future projects, and increase the availability of data and data analysis tools for plant biologists working on diverse crops around the world.

 Joshua Peschel – Assistant Professor in the Department of Agricultural and Biosystems Engineering Iowa State University.